 ionic serve, "Live Reload" just refers to reloading the browser when changes are made (as explained before).
 However, "Live Reload" can also be used with Capacitor and Cordova to provide the same experience on virtual and hardware devices, which can boost productivity when building Ionic apps.
 Learn more here

-console.log() is a function that writes a message to log on the browser's debugging console.
+console.log() function that writes a message to log on the browser's debugging console.
 Regular users don't see that output, because it's in the console.
 To see it on the browser you need to open the debugging console.
 To do so do a right click and then click on the "Inspect" option.

 To use the